gubali/fakeapi-integration/README.md

-This repo is only for fake api integration alog whit server.
+# This repo is only for fake api integration alog whit server.

+# npm run mock:server // for local host server
 Thanks,
 Mohammed Asif